-The United States is home to many bustling cities, historic centers, attractive landscapes, and coastal destinations.
+The United States is home to many bustling cities,free casino slot games for fun, attractive landscapes, and coastal destinations.
 It’s definitely a playground for all interests.
 However, many travelers flock to the same top destinations.
 Take a new route and switch up your next travel plans with these three locations you’ve probably overlooked.

 Image via Flickr by The Knowles Gallery.

 Don’t let this infamous ‘potato state’ fool you.
 There’s more than just potato production here.
 Like in the capital city of Boise, which rests among a vivid mountainous backdrop.
 It’s the perfect place for metropolis and outdoor fun.

 Have a taste of some of its locally produced handcrafted beers and wines, or eat some croquetas from its Basque community heritage.
 Then, explore the city’s historic Basque Museum and become familiar with the culture’s links in the American West.
 If you want more history, take a tour through the Old Idaho Penitentiary.

 Boise is a destination to get immersed in nature.
 Venture off into the Boise Mountains, visiting the many parks where hikers, bikers, and ATV riders flourish.
 Then, cool off in the Boise River or a nearby lake.
 If you still have nature on your mind, interact with birds at the World Center for Birds of Prey.

 Making your trip into a week-long vacation?
 Book a hotel nearby to easily enjoy everything Boise has to offer.